On Sample-Efficient Generalized Planning via Learned Transition Models

-\paragraph{Sequential versus non-sequential transition learning.} Comparing WL-LSTM and WL-XGB isolates the role of temporal memory.
-In \textit{Gripper} extrapolation, WL-LSTM (state) attains $0.25$ while both XGB variants remain at $0.00$, indicating that under the chosen abstraction the induced transition kernel $P(\phi(s_{t+1}) \mid \phi(s_t), \phi(g))$ is not well-approximated by a purely local regressor.
-In contrast, in \textit{Blocksworld} and \textit{VisitAll}, WL-XGB (delta) outperforms WL-LSTM: \textit{Blocksworld} ($0.45$ vs.\ $0.15$) and \textit{VisitAll} ($0.87$ vs.\ $0.59$), indicating that the Markovian assumption, where the future depends only on the present state and not history, suffices under relational abstraction in these domains.
+In \textit{Gripper} extrapolation, WL-LSTM (state) attains $0.42$ while both XGB variants remain at $0.00$, indicating that under the chosen abstraction the induced transition kernel $P(\phi(s_{t+1}) \mid \phi(s_t), \phi(g))$ is not well-approximated by a purely local regressor.
+In contrast, in \textit{Blocksworld} and \textit{VisitAll}, WL-XGB (delta) outperforms WL-LSTM: \textit{Blocksworld} ($0.50$ vs.\ $0.15$) and \textit{VisitAll} ($1.00$ vs.\ $0.72$), indicating that the Markovian assumption suffices under relational abstraction in these domains.

 \paragraph{Limitations under hierarchical causal coupling.} All learned models, including all state-centric variants, achieve $0.00$ extrapolation in \textit{Logistics}.
 Even Fast Downward degrades from $1.00$ (validation) to $0.26$ (extrapolation) under a 60-second timeout, reflecting the exponential state-space growth of extrapolation instances.
 The \textit{Logistics} domain exhibits deep multi-layer causal coupling across object types and transport modalities, which is not preserved under local successor matching.
 This identifies a concrete structural limitation of one-step neural transition prediction under strict size extrapolation for this domain.